Asthma and pneumonia are two diseases that affect the lungs.

 - shortness of breath

-Pneumonia can be viral or bacterial.
-Viral pneumonia symptoms start out similar to those of the flu and include fever, muscle pain, and dry cough.
+- Viral pneumonia symptoms start out much like those of the flu and include fever, muscle pain, and dry cough.
 As it progresses, the cough gets worse and you may produce mucus.
 Shortness of breath and fever can follow.

-If you have bacterial pneumonia, your temperature could go as high as 105°F. Such a high fever can lead to confusion and delirium.
+- Bacterial pneumonia symptoms include a temperature that could go as high as 105°F (40.6°C).
+Such a high fever can lead to confusion and delirium.
 Your pulse and breathing rates may rise.
 Your nail beds and lips may turn blue due to lack of oxygen.